Is Chegg Legit? Honest Review of Pricing and Risks

 Billing after cancellation.
 The FTC’s 2024 settlement directly targeted post-cancellation charges.
 Screenshot the confirmation page and the email receipt the moment you hit Cancel.

 Refunds are a fight.
 Chegg’s official policy gives no guaranteed window for refunds, and support agents tend to offer credits before money.
 If you missed the trial deadline by hours, escalate politely and reference the FTC consent order.
-We did this on a test account and got a partial refund within five business days.
+A partial refund is often possible within about a week when you push.

 Answer accuracy.
 Some expert answers contain errors.
-We submitted 15 questions across chemistry, statistics, and English literature during testing, and twelve checked out cleanly against textbook keys.
-Three had problems: a wrong formula in a thermodynamics question, a citation to a nonexistent paper, and a literary analysis that misattributed a quote.
+Most STEM solutions check out cleanly against textbook keys, but a minority slip through with problems like a wrong formula, a citation to a nonexistent paper, or a literary analysis that misattributes a quote.

 Verify before you study from a single source.
-The same trust filter applies to other paid platforms, which is why we covered similar verification steps in our StubHub legitimacy review.
+Our StubHub legitimacy review applies the same trust filter to another paid platform.

 #Does Using Chegg Count as Cheating?